FranzSteven/IMBD-Genre-Classifacation-STML/README.md

 ## Project Structure

 - **genre_classification.ipynb:** Jupyter Notebook containing the code for data loading, preprocessing, model training, evaluation, and SHAP analysis.
-- **data/**: Directory to store the downloaded dataset from Kaggle.
 - **README.md:** This file.

 ## Dataset